SB410 Alabama 2015 Session

 Summary

-This bill would provide that Confederate Memorial Day and Jefferson Davis' birthday are unpaid holidays, unless the Governor declares these holidays to be paid holidays at the beginning of the calendar year.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 24, 2026.
+May contain errors — refer to the official bill text for accuracy.- Confederate Memorial Day and Jefferson Davis' birthday are unpaid holidays unless the Governor designates them as paid at the beginning of each calendar year.

 Bill Actions